ServiceCutter/ServiceCutter/readme.md

 # Build and Run

+> :warning: **This project is no longer maintained.**
+> The build is currently broken, and it would require significant effort to update all dependencies.
+> Please use our [Docker images](#docker) to test Service Cutter locally.

 Prerequisite: JDK 1.8 and Maven is installed and added to the path.

 Then run in a command prompt / shell: